 In February 2021, the Company entered into an equipment lease with lease term of 24 months with rent commencing in the third quarter of 2021.
-The lease includes an option to purchase the equipment at fair market value at the end of the lease term.
-The Company has notified the vendor of its intent to exercise the purchase option.
+The lease included an option to purchase the equipment at fair market value at the end of the lease term, which was exercised during the third quarter of 2023 when the lease term ended.